minjisrc/skins/README.md

 # Skins
-List of skins I use and some edited. (some of them are reuploads because I don't find their links anymore)
+List of skins I use and some edits. (some of them are reuploads because I don't find their links anymore)

 If any link stop working let me know.